Frequently Asked Questions

 Decks are used to support the play structure and provide a platform on which kids can stand.
 They are usually manufactured with sturdy steel and offer a coating to keep them cool in the summer and warm in the winter.
 Playground decks come in many shapes to provide design flexibility, from hexagons to triangles to octagons.

-Play structure roofs provide both a design element and shade from harmful UV rays.
-They come in several materials, including polyethylene, galvanized steel or covered in fabric, such as our CoolToppers® shade systems for playgrounds.
+Play structure roofs provide both a design element and shade from the sun's UV rays.
+They come in several materials, including polyethylene, galvanized steel or covered in fabric, such as our CoolToppers® shade products for playgrounds.

 Play structure bridges provide a fun way for kids to move from one end of a play structure to the other.
 They may be comprised of poly pods, steel with bouncy action, perforated steel or nylon-reinforced rubber, and may be straight, curved or arched.